 Here is the first sentence of Sylvia Plath’s The Bell Jar…

-When the sentence begins, you think it will be a simple description of the weather (which is kind of a boring way to start a novel), but then you are hit with the electrocution detail – unexpectedness again – before the narrator admits to not knowing what she is doing in New York.
+When the sentence begins, you think it will be a simple description of the weather, which is kind of a boring way to start a novel.
+But then you get the electrocution detail (unexpectedness again).
+Finally, the narrator admits to not knowing why she’s in New York (how come?).
 The reader will want to stick around while she figures it out.

 Now for one of the classic opening lines in literature, one which has lost none of its power in the sixty years since it was published.
-It is the opening of J. D. Salinger’s The Catcher in the Rye…
+It’s the opening of J. D. Salinger’s The Catcher in the Rye…

-Here, the writer is going to the polar opposite of raising questions, which is to refuse to supply any answers – and that in itself is intriguing.
+Here, the writer is going to the polar opposite of raising questions.
+He’s refusing to supply any answers.
+And that in itself is intriguing.
 But the main incentive to keep reading here, of course, is the voice and attitude of the narrator.
 How could you not feel compelled to keep reading after an opening line like that?

 The beginning of The Catcher in the Rye famously references David Copperfield.
-Here is how Dickens’ novel begins (it is actually the first two lines)…
+Here is how Dickens’ novel begins (it’s actually the first two lines)…

 I added the second sentence because it is the one that Holden Caulfield refers to as “all the David Copperfield kind of crap” above.
 But the sentence I want to talk about is the first one.
-Yes, it looks old-fashioned now, but I still believe it is a great way to open a novel and one which it is possible to put a modern twist on.
+Yes, it looks old-fashioned now.
+But I still believe it’s a great way to open a novel, and one which it is possible to put a modern twist on.

 Next, the opening of City of Glass by Paul Auster…

-And finally, here is the opening of Stephen King’s The Gunslinger…
+And finally, the opening of Stephen King’s The Gunslinger…

-I like this opening line because it gets straight down to business: man being followed by gunslinger – how could you not find that concept exciting?
-It raises questions, too: who is the man in black, and why is he being followed?
+I like this opening line because it gets straight down to business.
+How could you not find the concept of a gunslinger following a man exciting?
+It raises questions, too.
+Who is the man in black?
+And why is the gunslinger on his trail?

-Another reason I love it is that, to my ear, it has an almost poetic quality to it, particularly the second clause (“and the gunslinger followed”).
-Which just goes to show: anybody who dismisses genre fiction as being strong on plot and weak on everything else doesn’t know what they are talking about.
+Another reason I love it is that, to my ear, it has an almost poetic quality to it, particularly the second part (“and the gunslinger followed”).
+Which just goes to show: anybody who dismisses genre fiction as being strong on plot and weak on everything else doesn’t know what they’re talking about.